oracle/odpi/doc/src/structs/dpiConnCreateParams.rst

     be returned if no matching sessions are found.

     The value is expected to be NULL (any session can be returned) or a byte string in the encoding used for CHAR data.
 The default value is NULL.
+If specified, the value should be one or more properties (specified in the form `key=value`) separated by semicolons.

 .. member:: uint32_t dpiConnCreateParams.tagLength